openhouse/photo-filter/DEVELOPMENT_PLAN.md

 ## Project Goal

-Develop a locally running web application that interfaces with the user's macOS Photos library to allow interactive querying, filtering, and exporting of photos based on Apple's aesthetic scores and other metadata.
+Develop a web application that interfaces with the user's macOS Photos library to enable interactive exploration, selection, and exporting of photos based on Apple's aesthetic scores and other metadata.
+The application aims to provide an engaging user experience by allowing users to select photos through intuitive interactions and perform actions like adding to albums or exporting selections.

 ## Current State